Authentic Lessons for 21st Century Learning

 Explain

-Assign students to partners and display slide 10—Organism Card Sort.
-For this activity, have students use the Card Sort strategy to organize the Organism Cards into producer, consumer, and decomposer categories.
+Place students into groups of three to four and ask students to clear-off and surround a table.
+Go to slide 7.
+Review the different types of organisms on this slide and then pass out the Organism Card Sort.
+For this activity, have students use the Card Sort strategy to organize the Organism Cards into producer, consumer, and decomposer categories on their desk.
 Begin by handing out the Organism Cards introducing students to some of the organisms that live in the salt marsh.
-Each card also lists what the organisms eat.
-Define the categories of producer, consumer, and decomposer for the students, as shown on slide 10.
-Ask the students to sort the organisms based on their diet type given the information on the cards and then label the cards with the category P, C, or D (producer, consumer, or decomposer) on the card.
+Each card also lists what the organisms eat to help students sort the cards.

 At the beginning of our lesson, Mufasa mentioned eating the antelope.
-Go to slide 12—Food Chains.
+Go to slide 14.
 Show students the savannah food chain displaying this action.
-Define food chain as shown on the slide.
+Define the food chain as shown on the slide.
 Ask the students to identify the direction of the arrows (in the direction that the energy flows—from the organism being eaten to the organism consuming).

-Continue to slide 13—Food Webs.
+Continue to slide 15.
 Show students the savannah food web that displays the lion eating the antelope, but also many other food chains.
-Define food web as shown on the slide.
-Now, given this new information, have students make corrections or additions to their salt marsh food web as needed, such as changing the direction of their arrows.
+Define the food web as shown on the slide.

 Extend

-Go to slide 21—Different Types of Consumers.
-Now that they know what a consumer is, have students differentiate between carnivore, herbivore, and omnivore.
-Help students define these terms using their prefixes as shown on the slide.
+Move to slide 17.
+Review the different types of consumers.
+Help students define these terms using their prefixes, as shown on the slide.

 After they have finished, instruct the students to share their CER with their partner.
 After pairs have shared with each other, solicit volunteers to share a couple of answers with the class.